white clouds above silhouette of clouds at day

 Category: Noise, Tools

-The prediction capability must be a first principles approach because these vehicles are significantly different in configuration and operation than existing general aviation, helicopter, or tiltrotor vehicles.
-The proposed configurations all envision some sort of vertical take-off with lift rotors and/or tilting rotors, but unlike helicopter rotors, these rotors are likely to be fixed pitch devices (no collective or cyclic pitch controls) that operate at variable rotation speeds to provide the varying lift required to hover and during transition to winged flight.
-These vehicles are also likely to have many rotors and propellers – and some may have shrouds surrounding the rotors all driven by electric motors.
-For such complex configurations, it is likely that unsteady aerodynamic and acoustic interactions may be more important than for traditional vehicles.
-Furthermore, low noise operations will require optimization of the vehicle trim – from hover, through transition, and in winged flight.
+The goal of this project is to develop an acoustic modeling approach for future Urban Air Mobility (UAM) and electric Vertical Take-Off and Landing (eVTOL) vehicles.
+This will enable assessment of the wide variety of proposed concepts in this design space and address the configuration and operation of such vehicles for low noise impact near vertiports and during enroute operations.
+The prediction methodology will take a first principles approach because these vehicles are significantly different in configuration and operation than existing general aviation, helicopter, or tiltrotor vehicles.
+The proposed configurations all envision some sort of vertical take-off with lift rotors and/or tilting rotors.
+Unlike helicopter rotors, these rotors are likely to be fixed pitch devices (no collective or cyclic pitch controls) that operate at variable rotation speeds to provide the varying lift required to hover and during transition to winged flight.
 The envisioned noise prediction tool will be an extension of the noise prediction system developed in two ASCENT Projects: Project 6: Rotorcraft Noise Abatement Operating Conditions Modeling and Project 38: Rotorcraft Noise Abatement Procedures Development.
 The noise prediction tool will be used to provide baseline noise profiles for notional UAM and eVTOL aircraft.
 Flight profiles and operating procedures will be simulated to demonstrate the potential of low noise design and operations.

 Annual Reports